popempire/hjhw/_song_ideas/little-book-25.md

 *8/12/25*

     My true self has no arms nor legs nor head of hair The real me can't be found just anywhere
     The heart, the guts, and the spleen
         Of a magical fucking machine
     Yes, it's sweet love that makes your motor hum
         Hey alright, hey alright, hey alright

+    The darkest shadows of doubt
+        Can't withstand your light flashing out